 You can often save time and money by filling your prescriptions through the Mail-Order Pharmacy program.
-Ask your physician to prescribe needed medications for up to a 90-day supply, plus refills.
-If you're presently taking medication, ask your physician for a new prescription.
-Make sure that you have at least a 14- to 21-day supply on hand for each drug at the time you submit a refill prescription to the mail-order pharmacy.
+Ask your healthcare provider to prescribe medications for up to a 90-day supply, plus refills.
+If you are presently taking medication, ask your provider for a new prescription.
+Make sure that you have at least a 14- to 21-day supply on hand for each drug at the time you submit a prescription to the mail-order pharmacy.
 See How Do I File A Claim? for more information on submitting claims.

 After you've paid any required deductible, and copays or coinsurance, the plan will pay the participating mail-order pharmacy directly.
 This benefit is limited to prescriptions filled by the mail-order pharmacy.
-Note: Maintenance drugs are only covered when you get them through mail-order.
+Please note: Maintenance drugs are only covered when you get them through mail-order.